Parabolic Tamari Lattices in Linear Type B: The Coxeter group of type

 A permutation $\pi$ of $\pm[n]$ is \defn{sign-symmetric} if $\pi(-i)=-\pi(i)$ for all $i\in[n]$.
 Then, equivalently, $\Hyper_{n}$ is the group of all sign-symmetric permutations of $\pm[n]$; we usually call it the \defn{hyperoctahedral group} of degree $n$.
 It is easily checked that $\bigl\lvert\Hyper_{n}\bigr\rvert=2^{n}n!$.

-Let $\sleft i\sright$ denote the sign-symmetric permutation that exchanges $i$ and $-i$, and $\lleft i\;j\rright$ the sign-symmetric permutation that exchanges the values $i$ and $j$ (and simultaneously $-i$ and $-j$)\footnote{Note that we do not make assumptions about the sign of $i$ and $j$ here.}.
+Let $\sleft i\sright$ denote the sign-symmetric permutation that exchanges $i$ and $-i$, and $\lleft i\;j\rright$ the sign-symmetric permutation that exchanges the values $i$ and $j$ (and simultaneously $-i$ and $-j$), where we do not make assumptions about the sign of $i$ and $j$.
 Then, the assignment $s_{0}\mapsto\sleft 1\sright$ and $s_{i}\mapsto\lleft i\;i{+}1\rright$ for $i\in[n-1]$ allows us to switch from the Coxeter representation of $\Hyper_{n}$ to its permutation representation (when multiplying by $s_i$ on the left of a sign-symmetric permutation).
 Via the induced isomorphism, we may transfer the notions of reflection set, Coxeter length, (cover) inversions, and weak order to sign-symmetric permutations.

-\begin{note} The set of reflections of $\Hyper_{n}$ is the set of all involutions of sign-symmetric permutations.
-They are of three types: the ones that exchange $i$ with $-i$, the ones that exchange two positive values (and their opposite values), and the ones that exchange a positive and a negative value (and their opposite).
+\begin{note} The set of reflections of $\Hyper_{n}$ can be partitioned into three types: the ones that exchange $i$ with $-i$, the ones that exchange two positive values (and their opposite values), and the ones that exchange a positive and a negative value (and their opposite).
 They will respectively be denoted by $\sleft i\sright$, $\lleft i\;j\rright$, and $\lleft -j\;i \rright$.
 Since changing the signs of all elements or exchanging both elements represent the same reflection, we shall write the reflections in the following non-ambiguous way